-The mission of the Run the TAN group is to:
+The mission of RUN THE TAN is to:

 - Promote our great City of Melbourne and its iconic Tan Track as well as providing a ‘central source of truth’ of all official recorded run times around the Tan (including the All-time Top 10 and Top 100 fastest times for men and women) and other interesting statistics;

 - Celebrate the amazing times that our own Australian athletes and other international athletes have achieved around The Tan and how they compare to our sporting idols in other sporting codes such as AFL and Soccer;

 - Promote and raise awareness of some of the great athletic organisations and running groups in Melbourne, whom you can find training at the famous Tan Track; and ultimately

 - Promote a healthy & active lifestyle for ALL Australian’s and raise awareness of the positive impact that exercise has on mental health and wellbeing.